ColorfulGoat/px4-sim/README.md

 ### Visualizing in RViz2

-Inside the NoVNC desktop, open a terminal and run:
+In a new terminal run:

 ```bash
 source /opt/ros/jazzy/setup.bash